My Book Library

 • 🟧 - Its decent.
 I finished it, I probably enjoyed it but I wont go so far as to recommend it.

-• 🟩 - I reccomend It.
+• 🟩 - I recommend It.
 I enjoyed it, and I would recommend it to others.

 • ⭐ - It changed me.
 This one is reserved for books that I can point to exactly how they changed me.
 These are the books that I will be thinking about for years to come.